 With this info on hair grease, remember that everybody’s hair is different.
 Some curly girls may miraculously be able to get away with using grease alone to moisturize their hair, while others may dislike the feeling that it gives to their hair.
 Both of these outcomes are perfectly fine.

-It is important to proceed with practices that are best for you and not to change something at the accord of others.
+It is important to proceed with practices that are best for you and not to change something on the accord of others.